 You can edit and customize the email template.
 For more information on how to do this, see Customizing Automated Emails.

-- Start the WSO2 IS server and login to the management console.
+- Start the WSO2 IS and log in to the management console:

 Expand the User Self Registration tab and configure the following properties as required.